kdeldycke/awesome-iam/README.md

 Managing users expose services and businesses to fraud, crime, abuses, trust and safety.
 You should never underestimate how much cleverer than you people will be when it comes to money.

 * [After Car2Go eased its background checks, 75 of its vehicles were stolen in one day.](https://archive.is/MuNrZ) - Why background check are sometimes necessary.
+* [Investigation into the Unusual Signups](https://openstreetmap.lu/MWGGlobalLogicReport20181226.pdf) - A really detailed analysis of suspicious contributor signups on OpenStreetMap.
+This beautiful and high-level report demonstrating an orchestrated and directed campaign might serve as a template for fraud reports.

 ## Captcha